-- 8. If the combination temperature and pressure relief valve on the appliance discharges periodically, this may be due to thermal expansion in a closed water supply system.
+8. If the combination temperature and pressure relief valve on the appliance discharges periodically, this may be due to thermal expansion in a closed water supply system.
 Contact the water supplier or local plumbing inspector on how to correct this situation.
-Do NOT plug the combination temperature and pressure relief valve outlet. - 9.
-A combination sacrificial anode rod/hot water outlet nipple has been installed to extend tank life.
-The anode rod should be inspected periodically (every 2 years) and replaced when necessary to prolong tank life.
-Water conditions in your area will influence the time interval for inspection and replacement of the anode rod.
+Do NOT plug the combination temperature and pressure relief valve outlet.

+9. Combination sacrificial anode rods have been installed to extend tank life.
+These anode rods should be inspected periodically (every 2 years) and replaced when necessary to prolong tank life.
+Water conditions in your area will influence the time interval for inspection and replacement of an anode rod.
 Contact the plumbing professional who installed the water heater, or the manufacturer listed on the rating plate for anode replacement information.
 The use of a water softener may increase the speed of anode consumption.
-More frequent inspection of the anode is needed when using softened (or phosphate treated) water. - 10.
-The blower has sealed motor bearings and does NOT require adding oil. - 11.
-Vent pipe and vent hood screen should be cleaned of any foreign material.
+More frequent inspection of the anodes is needed when using softened (or phosphate treated) water.

+10. The blower has sealed motor bearings and does NOT require adding oil.

+11. Vent pipe and vent hood screen should be cleaned of any foreign material.
 The screen is located inside the vent hood outlet and is accessible from the outside of the hood.
 Do not reach inside the vent hood when the water heater is in operation.